jpersson74/p2/README.md

 ## Notes for instructor
 *User submits project information by the form in the first half of the page which writes to projects.json (included).
-The user can then search projects.json for projecs using the form at the bottom of the page*
+The user can then search projects.json for projecs using the form at the bottom of the page.*